ScriptRaccoon/week-planning-svelte/README.md

 # Week Planner (Svelte version)

 I have written the same app in Svelte and React.
-This is the Svelte version.
+This is the Svelte version (Svelte 5).
 They will be presented on my channel to compare the concepts and developer experience of both frameworks.

 https://week-planner-svelte.netlify.app